 Griffon and its companies own properties and conduct operations in Europe, Canada, Australia, Brazil, Mexico, China and Turkey.
-Sales of products through non-U.S. subsidiaries accounted for approximately 25% of consolidated revenue for the year ended September 30, 2011.
+Sales of products through non-U.S. subsidiaries accounted for approximately 25% of consolidated revenue for the year ended September 30, 2012.
 These sales could be adversely affected by changes in political and economic conditions, trade protection measures, differing intellectual property rights laws and changes in regulatory requirements that restrict the sales of products or increase costs.
+Enforcement of existing laws in foreign jurisdictions can be uncertain, and the lack of a sophisticated body of laws can create various uncertainties, including with respect to customer and supplier contracts.
 Currency fluctuations between the U.S. dollar and the currencies in the non-U.S. regions in which Griffon does business may also have an impact on future reported financial results.